EFFXCT290/NexusTracker/README.md

-# ■ sqtracker
+# ■ NexusTracker

 [![License GPLv3](https://badgen.net/badge/license/GPLv3/blue)](./LICENSE)

-sqtracker is a modern private BitTorrent tracker platform.
+NexusTracker is a modern private BitTorrent tracker platform.

 It implements all of the features required to run a private (or public) tracker and does not focus on any one specific type of content.
 It is suitable for running a tracker site of any kind.